Harry P. Cain: Personal life

-He married Marjorie Dils of Seattle, Washington, in 1934.
+He married Marjorie Elloise Dils of Seattle, Washington on September 22, 1934.
 They had two children: Harry Jr. (Buzzy) and Candy.
-In 1935–1936, the couple took an extended trip to England and Germany, where they immersed themselves in theater and he studied British banking methods and listened to the colorful orators in London's Hyde Park.
+From 1935 to 1936, the couple took an extended trip to England and Germany, where they immersed themselves in theater and he studied British banking methods and listened to the colorful orators in London's Hyde Park.
 While in Germany, Cain attended several mass rallies where Adolf Hitler and other top Nazi leaders spoke and returned home convinced that Germany presented a major world threat, making more than 150 speeches to local and statewide groups about what he had seen.
+The Cains divorced on February 4, 1958.
+On July 18, 1958, he married LaVonne Kneisley in Chevy Chase, Maryland, a family friend since the mid-1930s.

 Death

 He died of complications from emphysema at his home in Miami Lakes, Florida, on March 3, 1979.
 He was cremated and his ashes scattered on his favorite golf course in Bethesda, Maryland.